 Jon Millidge MBE has recently retired having been the Company Secretary, Group HR Director and Chief Risk and Governance Officer for Royal Mail Group PLC all roles on the Management Board of the nation’s postal carrier.
 As Company Secretary, Jon saw the organisation through its transition into the private sector.
 Jon was also the company lead on pensions and continues to advise clients on pension issues.
 Jon was also a trustee of the Business Disability Forum for 7 years.

 Richard is a Chartered Engineer and has had a technology focused career with wide international experience.
 He has worked in a variety of senior capacities, including roles at CEO and director level across a number of diverse organisations

 Skillset: Experienced global finance professional working for large, global, multi-site companies across both hospitality and retail including CFO/finance director function, transformation/change management/restructure, commercial activities, budgeting, forecasting, finance systems, strategic planning and core accounting function; passionate people leader; previous Trustee experience

 Niraj is a qualified Actuary, with 24 years experience in insurance and financial services, operating both at executive and non-executive director level.

 Carol is a solicitor and was a corporate partner in a London law firm for 20 years.
-She headed the firm’s corporate governance advisory team, covering topics such as board structures and behaviours, accounting and audit, risk management, culture, diversity and stakeholder engagement.
+She headed the law firm’s corporate governance advisory team, covering topics such as board governance, audit, risk management, culture, diversity and stakeholder engagement.
 She was also head of the firm’s UK corporate knowledge management team, responsible for analysing new law and regulation, the firm’s knowledge resources and its corporate training programme.
-Having retired as a partner she now does some part-time corporate governance consultancy work and is a trustee of a homeless charity in Hertfordshire.
+Having retired as a law firm partner in 2018 she now has a number of roles, including as a non-executive director at Companies House and Vice-Chair of a homeless charity in Hertfordshire.